With the new DRACOON for Windows, you can integrate your DRACOON as a drive in Windows Explorer.

 To avoid having to re-enter the data each time, you can select the Save password check box.

-- If you use encrypted data spaces, you must provide your decryption password to access the encrypted files:
+- If you use encrypted data rooms, you must provide your decryption password to access the encrypted files:

 In the text box, enter your personal decryption password and click Continue.